Ways to engage your child with maths and English

 Going to the park, the library or simply out to the shops?
 Before you head off, set your child the challenge of becoming a journalist to make the day more fun!
 They have the exciting responsibility of writing the front page news for tomorrow’s paper, reporting on the activities of the day.
 Can they use descriptive language to bring the news to life?
 What headline would they choose to grab people’s attention?

 We believe that children learn best when they are engaged and comfortable.
-Our centres give each child the space to unclock their imagination in a vibrant and welcoming environment.
-But don’t just take our word for it – come and visit your local Explore Learning centre today!
+Our tuition centres give each child space to unlock their imagination in a vibrant and welcoming environment.
+But don’t just take our word for it – come and visit your local Explore Learning centre to try out our maths and English tuition, today!

 Discover more interesting posts from our blog